GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (79) .md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

 **Critical Failure**: The spirit conjured is quite upset with you.
 It grapples you for a number of rounds equal to the spell's tier.
 You cannot fight against this.
 During the primary action phase while you are grappled, it inflicts a biting attack against you.
 During the secondary action phase of each such round, it inflicts a ccrushing attack.
 You are prone during this time.

+#### Everwarmth

+**Minimum Tier**: 1

+**Casting Time**: 6 actions

+**Duration**: 4 hours

+**Effect**: Your touch bestows a creature the ability to maintain a body temperature which is most comfortable to them.
+This allows them to ignore any temperature change which is not so extreme as to inflict attacks.
+It also grants a +1 bonus to defense against fire and cold attacks so long as they creature wishes to have that bonus against such an attack.

+**At Higher Tiers**: For each tier beyond minimum, you may either affect an additional creature which is touching yourself or another affected by the spell or you may extend the duration by 2 hours.

+**Critical Failure**: You have failed to create the magical filed that properly balances thermal regulation.
+Roll an attack roll against yourself.
+If odd, it is a crushing attack.
+If even, it is a cold attack.

 #### Exploding Sphere